 Unfortunately, serious injuries stem from commonly found hazards like a slippery floor or torn carpet.
 If you have been hurt due to someone else’s negligence, you may be able to hold the property manager accountable for expenses related to your condition.

-Most Common Premise Liability Injuries
+Most Common Premise Liability Injuries in St. Louis

 Premises accidents happen suddenly, and they can leave victims and their families to cope with the physical and financial impact of an injury for years to come.

 Common premises liability injuries include:

 - Fractures and broken bones – During slips, trips, or falls, victims can easily break or fracture bones.

 - Electric shocks – When a property’s electrical system isn’t properly maintained, people are vulnerable to shock injuries.
 According to the National Safety Council, almost 300 people in the United States are killed by electric shocks annually.

 - Burns – When property managers don’t protect guests from contact with harmful chemicals, dangerous surfaces, scalding liquids, or unsecured electrical systems, they put guests directly in harm’s way.